JazzMaster/LazGFX/README.md

 There REALLY REALLY isnt much to the basics, It was one file in the original TPU from Borland.
-I have extended it very much and tried to clarify very bad code and manuals and C.
+I have extended it very much and tried to clarify very bad code and manuals and BAD C.

 Learning SDL is not necessary.
 This is a BGI interface port.